uwplse/pumpkin-pi/README.md

 4. **Escaping Sigma Types**: the type B (like `vector T n`) is the type A (like `{ s : sigT (vector T) & projT1 s = n}`) escaping the sigma type

-In general, DEVOID can lift functions and proofs across **any equivalence that can be described by a configuration with a certain form**.
+It then ports functions and proofs across those equivalences.
-For change that don't fall into the above four buckets, you need to supply the configuration for that equivalence yourself.
+For changes that don't fall into the above four buckets, you need to supply the equivalence yourself in a deconstructed form called a *configuration*.
-This is not yet documented here due to time constraints (I promise I will document it soon).
-For now, check out two examples: switching between unary and binary natural numbers [here](/plugin/coq/nonorn.v), and an easier refactoring of constructors [here](https://github.com/uwplse/ornamental-search/blob/master/plugin/coq/playground/constr_refactor.v).
+If you need help with this, please check out two examples: switching between unary and binary natural numbers [here](/plugin/coq/nonorn.v), and an easier refactoring of constructors [here](/plugin/coq/playground/constr_refactor.v).
 Also check out the arXiv paper [here](https://arxiv.org/abs/2010.00774).

 # Getting Started with DEVOID